frdizon/people-web/README.md

 # Accessing through Github Pages

-This application is also deployed to Github Pages for quick accessing without needing to build in your local machine.
+This application is also deployed to Github Pages for quick accessing without needing to build on your local machine.

-Access it in this link:
+Access it at this link:
 https://frdizon.github.io/people-web/

 ## Running on your local machine.